 “Working with d&t is like a partnership.
 They come along to our franchisee induction training and answer questions about how best to set up accounting systems.
 This is really helpful for new franchisees who have often never been self-employed before. d&t offer guidance and support right at the outset.
 There is no obligation for any of our franchisees to work with d&t on an ongoing basis, but so far, they have all chosen to use d&t for their standard accounting work, including: year end, corporation tax and company accounts.

 “We also subscribe to Xero through d&t, which is a cloud accounting software package.
-In Sheffield for example, we typically work with 70 private clients delivering between two-three thousand hours of care services per month.
+In Sheffield for example, we typically work with 70 private partners delivering between two-three thousand hours of care services per month.
 The software we use, logs the calls and this digital information integrates with our scheduling system and into Xero so the correct charges are made.
 Previously, I had tried an alternative application which didn’t work, so d&t advised on the switch and this provided a practical, simple solution to keep track of work and invoicing.

 “This is a clear example of how d&t’s team is focused on coming up with the best possible outcome for all involved.
 As our franchisees’ business grow and mature, it is important our accountancy practice understands how we need to mitigate risk against profit and continue to provide the very best care services available. d&t also recognises the important relationship between franchisee and franchisor and how this needs to be nurtured, maintained and strengthened by working together to create a better business for the future.

 “In short, d&t’s insight into the franchise industry means they can provide a better, more economical service and a greater level of support for Visiting Angels’ franchisees than a traditional accountant.
-They add value by taking care of the numbers, leaving us to focus on the people looking after our client families and providing the best carer-centric service available.”
+They add value by taking care of the numbers, leaving us to focus on the people looking after our partner families and providing the best carer-centric service available.”

 Originally posted by Franchise Info https://www.franchiseinfo.co.uk/service/d-and-t#case-studies